Part B: More Instructions

 Task 8: Loading and Storing

-Implement the following Base RV32I Load and Store instructions according to the course reference card:
+Implement the following Base RV32I load and store instructions according to the course reference card:

 • lb